Self-forced inspirals with spin-orbit precession: Implementation

-\item We also use Eqs.~(\ref{eq:NIT_Y}) to construct the Fourier coefficients of the first order transformation functions $Y_{r\backslash x}^{(1)}$.
+\item We also use Eqs.~(\ref{eq:NIT_Y}) to construct the Fourier coefficients of the first-order transformation functions $Y_{r\backslash x}^{(1)}$.
 These are needed when comparing NIT and OG/TTE inspirals, to ensure that the initial conditions are comparable.
 Otherwise this step can be skipped.

 \item We then repeat this procedure across the parameter space for each point in our grid.

 \item Finally we interpolate the values for $\nit{F}_{r\backslash x}^{(1\backslash2)}$, $\partial \nit{F}_{r\backslash x}^{(1)} / \partial \r$, $\partial \nit{F}_{r\backslash x}^{(1)} / \partial p$, and $\Upsilon_{t\backslash z \backslash \phi}^{(1)}$ along with the coefficients of $Y_{r\backslash x}^{(1)}$ across this grid using Hermite interpolation and store the interpolants for future use.